Skip to content

 D -->|Update spec| A

-Specify — Describe requirements in terms of user journeys and success criteria.
-Focus on what and why, not technology choices.
-The agent generates a detailed specification capturing who uses the system and what outcomes matter.
+Specify — Describe requirements as user journeys and success criteria.
+Focus on what the system does and why, not technology choices.
+The agent generates a detailed specification that captures who uses the system and what outcomes matter.

 Plan — Provide architecture constraints, stack preferences, and non-functional requirements.
-The agent creates a technical plan respecting legacy systems, compliance rules, or performance targets.
+The agent creates a technical plan that respects legacy systems, compliance rules, or performance targets.

 Tasks — The agent decomposes the plan into small, reviewable units.
 Each task is concrete and testable — "create a user registration endpoint that validates email format" rather than "build the auth system."

-Implement — The agent executes tasks sequentially.
+Implement — The agent runs the tasks one at a time.
 You review focused changes rather than large code dumps.

 Spec Kit supports 23+ agents including Copilot, Claude Code, Cursor, and Gemini via slash commands (/speckit.specify, /speckit.plan, /speckit.tasks, /speckit.implement) (github/spec-kit AGENTS.md).

-• User stories and behavioral sequences — numbered interaction flows describing exact system behavior
+• User stories and behavioral sequences — numbered interaction flows that describe exact system behavior

-• Data contracts — database schemas, API shapes, and state machines expressed in code blocks within Markdown
+• Data contracts — database schemas, API shapes, and state machines written as code blocks within Markdown

 • UI descriptions — ASCII mockups or structured layout descriptions